 - Ensure you can claim medical cannabis under your personal or workplace health insurance plan by reading the details of your plan coverage, or by inquiring directly with your insurance provider.

-- If the insurance provider requires any forms to be completed by the physician prescribing medical cannabis, please submit for review by your healthcare practitioner at Apollo Clinics*.
+- If the insurance provider requires any forms to be completed by the physician prescribing medical cannabis, please submit for review by your healthcare practitioner at Apollo Clinics.
+Fees may apply.

 - If and when you are approved for medical cannabis coverage through your health insurance plan, inquire with your LP about direct billing.